EvolBioInf/andi/README.md

 This is the `andi` program for estimating the evolutionary distance between closely related genomes.
 It efficiently and accurately computes a distance for substitution rates up to 0.5.
 These distances are based on ungapped local alignments framed by anchors.
 Anchors are efficiently found using an enhanced suffix array.
 As a result, `andi` scales well even for data sets containing thousands of bacterial genomes.

 This readme covers all necessary instructions for the impatient to get `andi` up and running.
-For extensive instructions please consult the *manual* (WIP).
+For extensive instructions please consult the [manual](docs/manual/andi-manual.pdf).

 # Build Instructions